Luis Díaz (footballer, born 1997): Bayern Munich

-On 30 July 2025, Diaz signed for Bundesliga club Bayern Munich on a four-year deal for a reported fee of €75 million, including add-ons.
+On 30 July 2025, Díaz signed for Bundesliga club Bayern Munich on a four-year deal for a reported fee of €75 million, including add-ons.
 He became the third Colombian player to represent the club, following Adolfo Valencia and James Rodríguez.
 On 16 August, he made his debut and scored his first goal in a 2–1 victory against VfB Stuttgart in the DFL Supercup.
-By scoring his first goal for Bayern he did his former Liverpool teammate Diogo Jota’s gaming celebration as a tribute to him.
+By scoring his first goal for Bayern he did his former Liverpool teammate Diogo Jota's gaming celebration as a tribute to him.
+A week later, on 22 August, he scored a goal and provided two assists on his Bundesliga debut in a 6–0 victory over RB Leipzig.